sourcefrog/cargo-mutants/book/src/timeouts.md

 in seconds.
 If this option is specified then the timeout is also applied to the unmutated tests.

-You can set a timeout multiplier that is relative to the duration of the unmutated tests with `--timeout-multiplier`.
+You can set a timeout multiplier that is relative to the duration of the unmutated tests with `--timeout-multiplier` or setting `timeout_multiplier` in `.cargo/mutants.toml` (`timeout-multiplier = 1.5`).
 This option is only applied if the baseline is not skipped and no `--timeout` option is specified, otherwise it is ignored.

 The timeout does not apply to `cargo check` or `cargo build`, only `cargo test`.